StatisKit/StatisKit/doc/developer/FAQ/speed_up.rst

 .. _section-developer-FAQ-speed-up:

-How to speed up build time ?
+How to Speed Up Build Time ?
 ############################

 For projects using **SCons** or developers using build systems in IDEs (see the :ref:`section-developer-FAQ-IDE` section), it is possible to speed up the build time by parallelizing most of *C++* compilations.